 Rachel Garner was one of the seven students who took part in the pilot class for The One Year Adventure Novel (OYAN).
 It would be hard to say who has stood to benefit more from her involvement, OYAN or Rachel!
 Known as “Nairam” in the extended OYAN community, Rachel is an example of dedication to her craft and a gifted editor.
 Her goal in story coaching is not only to improve the story in front of her, but to encourage and equip the writer for future stories as well.

-She is now a graduate of both homeschooling and the University of North Carolina at Greensboro, where she earned an honors in history by willingly reading 650 medieval law disputes.
-Her next goal is to pursue a Masters in Cultural Heritage Management in the United Kingdom.
-She currently spends her days organizing books, alternatively laughing or crying over medieval people, pretending she’s a Guardian of the Galaxy, and writing Robin Hood stories.
+A graduate of both homeschooling and the University of North Carolina at Greensboro, where she earned an honors in history, she is now studying for her MA in Cultural Heritage Management in the United Kingdom.
+She spends her days organizing books, wandering the medieval streets of York, pretending she’s a Guardian of the Galaxy, and writing Robin Hood stories between essays.

-Gabrielle Schwabauer de Waal has loved stories for as long as she can remember.
+Gabrielle Schwabauer has loved stories for as long as she can remember.
 (The Lord of the Rings holds the top spot, as it has for sixteen years running.)
-That love of stories translates to writing her own fiction, but also to understanding what other writers’ stories need.
+That love of stories translates to writing her own fiction (and poetry!), but also to understanding what other writers’ stories need.
 That’s why she does developmental editing for our Story Coaching program—she’s a great judge of Story who values helping every student achieve his or her vision for a novel.

 Gabrielle graduated with honors in English from the University of Kansas.
-Her great loves include quality novels, Nintendo, long strolls around the neighborhood, music with really good drums, and her border collie puppy.
+Her great loves include quality novels, Nintendo, long strolls around the neighborhood, and music with really good drums.